Metrics

 {}

-Added to every metric as OTEL Resource attributes (low-cardinality only).
+Added to every metric as OTel Resource attributes (low-cardinality only).

 Adding metrics to your connector